|

 Dean Durber, Perth (Australia):

-The Attack of Queer Bodies on Gay Beings:
+The Attack of Queer Bodies on Gay Beings: The Death of The Homosexual

 The establishment of the homosexual species emerges from an assumption that corporeal pleasures with same-sexed bodies are indicative of the real existence of a particular kind of being.
 This social construction complies with a bourgeois demand for the regulation of bodies within the discourse of modernity.
 But the pathologising of acts into sexual types is not a closed chapter in nineteenth century history.
 Rather, it is an ongoing process, reinforced today by a discourse of gay liberation.